stuvusIT/ansible_openvpn_client/README.md

 # openvpn-client

-This role installs and copys an openvpn configuration, either from the [openvpn server](https://github.com/stuvusIT/openvpn) or from files in the inventory
+This role installs and copys an openvpn configuration, either from the [openvpn server](https://github.com/stuvusIT/openvpn) or from files in the inventory.

 ## Requirements